 They will have many obstacles in the way of fulfilling the job but will never give up.

-They do not like boring life; they like to travel foreign countries.
+They do not like boring life; they like to travel to foreign countries.

 They will make money with their creativity.

 October 3rd, 12th, 21st and 30th – They are blessed with the energy of Jupiter and Venus.